 Besides dogs, horses are considered to be another man’s best friend.
-They are gentle, loyal, trustworthy, with many colors that make them elegant animals.
+They are gentle, loyal, and trustworthy, with many colors that make them elegant animals.

 Like humans and other creatures, horse colors are dependent on genetics.
 Some are extremely attractive to look at, while some are so rare you could just consider them supernatural.